Enderlook/Net-References/README.md

 public sealed class Offset<TOwner, TReference>
 {
     /// Creates an offset for an element array or field.
     /// The expression can be an array (including multidimensional or non zero-based) index access, array segment index access, field access of any reference type. public Offset(Expression<Func<TOwner, TReference>> expression);

     /// Create an offset to an specific field. public Offset(FieldInfo fieldInfo);

     /// Creates an offset to an specific index of an array (including multidimensional or non zero-based), array segment, memory or memory manager. public Offset(int index);
     public Offset(params ReadOnlySpan<int> indexes);

     /// Creates an inner reference for the specified owner. public Ref<TReference> From(TOwner owner);

     /// Creates an inner reference for the specified owner, supports boxed value types. public Ref<TReference> FromObject(object owner);

+    /// Creates an inner reference for the specified owner. public unsafe ref TReference FromRef(ref TOwner owner);

-    /// Creates an inner reference for the specified owner, only valid for value types. public unsafe ref TReference FromRef(ref TOwner owner);
+    /// Creates an inner reference for the specified owner, not supported for fields of value types or element index of inline arrays. public unsafe ref TReference FromRef(TOwner owner);

+    /// Creates an inner reference for the specified owner, supports boxed value types. public ref TReference FromObjectRef(object owner);
 }

 /// Helper methods for Offset<TOwner, TReference>.